DocumentationAPI Reference

 Step 3 - Receive Notifications

-The Drop-In will send notifications to you when actions are taken against a Session or Order.
-In order to receive these notifications, you will need to configure your server to listen for them by creating an endpoint at the webhook URL provided to Reach during onboarding.
+The Drop-In will notify you when it takes action against a Session or Order.
+To receive these notifications, you must configure your server to listen for them by creating an endpoint at the webhook URL provided to Reach during onboarding.
 See the Notifications Guide for more details.

 If the Order is processed successfully, you will receive the SESSION_COMPLETED, ORDER_AUTHORIZED, and ORDER_PROCESSED notifications.
 Once you’ve received the ORDER_PROCESSED notification the payment is considered complete.